private first dance lessons and wedding dance lessons in london

 The Jive

-In America, where it comes from, Jive is also known as Swing; Single; or Triple Lindy.
-It is a spot dance with an easy to learn basic steps structure.
+In America, where it comes from, Jive is also known as Swing, Single or Triple Lindy.
+It is a spot dance with an easy to learn basic step structure.

-It would help your balance in other dances and once you are comfortable with the basic steps you will find Jive a highly energizing dance.
+It would help your movement in other dances and, once you are comfortable with the basic steps, you will find Jive a highly energizing dance.
 Popular Jive songs:

 • Jailhouse Rock by Elvis Presley